 Using Data For Your College Search

-In the webinars, Michelle shows you how to use the spreadsheet.
+In the webinars, you’ll learn how to use the spreadsheet.
 If you don’t take the class, you can still purchase the list for $42, but taking the class gives you context for understanding the spreadsheet and how to maximize the data.

 Other college elements the class covers: